QuocNguyen99/react-native-input-visa/README.md

 ```

 ## Note
+-Value return :
+        {
+        0:"",
+        1:"",
+        2:"",
+        3:"",
+        }
+ (key is index input)
-If you want style border, you need to set borderWidth:0 first
+-If you want style border, you need to set borderWidth:0 first

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)